alexbosworth/ln-service/README.md

 Note: access once given cannot be revoked.
 Access is defined at the LND level and version differences in LND can result in expanded access.

-Note: granting access is not supported in LND versions 0.8.2 and below

 Note: `id` is not supported in LND versions 0.11.0 and below